1. Support

 To add a new location:

-1. Go to Account setup > Private locations.
+1. Go to Private locations in the menu.

 Note that a new private location comes with two checkpoints added to it automatically.
-You can start by naming and installing those or add (now or later) more checkpoints.
+You can start by installing those or add (now or later) more checkpoints.

 To add a checkpoint:

-1. Go to Account setup > Private locations.
+1. Go to Private locations in the menu.

 2. Click the Add checkpoint button in the location where you want to add a checkpoint.